Best Pregnancy Safe Serum (Updated 2026 Guide)

 CAUTION

-Sodium benzoate is a common food preservative in processed foods.
-Has shown birth defects in animal studies at high doses.
-A common preservative that has shown birth defects in animal studies when consumed at high doses.
-While topical exposure is lower risk than ingestion, pregnant women may want to minimize exposure.
+Sodium benzoate is a food preservative in beverages and processed foods.
+Has shown birth defects in animal studies at high doses and may form benzene when combined with vitamin C. A preservative that has shown birth defects in animal studies at high doses.
+It can also form benzene, a carcinogen, when combined with vitamin C. The risk from cosmetic use is likely low, but caution is warranted during pregnancy.

 retinol